Haubitz+Zoche

 PARLIAMENT OF RIVERS

-The work focuses on the Rights of Nature based on three rivers.
-The situation of the Ulla River in Galicia is presented as an example.
-My film Celulosa Invasiva, made during an artist residency in Do Picho, Palas de Rei, central Galicia, vividly illustrates the potential ecological impact of a planned paper mill by the Portuguese company Altri.
-The factory would quench its thirst with water from the River Ulla for the production of paper and textile fibres.
-The demand for raw materials would displace indigenous chestnut and oak forests, replacing them with eucalyptus monocultures.
-Overall, this would be an ecological disaster for the region‘s biodiversity and the quality of life of its people.
+The Whanganui River in New Zealand is the first river in the world to be granted legal personhood.
+In this installation, it has joined forces with the Loisach and Ulla rivers to form a ‘Parliament’.
+The Ulla has taken the floor at the Haus der Kunst, where it is presenting ‚Celulosa Invasiva‘.
+The film, that was shot during an artist residency in Do Picho, central Galicia, vividly illustrates the potential ecological impact of a planned paper mill by the Portuguese company Altri.
+The factory would use 40 million liters of water from the River Ulla per day to produce cellulose.
+Demand for raw materials would displace indigenous chestnut and oak forests, replacing them with monocultures of eucalyptus.
+Overall, this would have an extremely negative impact on the region‘s biodiversity and the quality of life of its people.

 VIDEO CELULOSA INVASIVA https://www.youtube.com/watch?v=w1M56OZKR-8